ChibiKev/WebViewer/README.md

-## Viewer
+## Web Viewer
-An application to scalp sites
+An application to view websites
 ## Additional Information
-- Just scalping stuff
+- Just viewing websites with some additional functionalities
 ## Ask Me About Anything
-If there are any questions, feel free to ask them [here](https://github.com/ChibiKev/Viewer/issues).
+If there are any questions, feel free to ask them [here](https://github.com/ChibiKev/WebViewer/issues).